TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Ablation Study (RQ3)

 \section{Ablation Study (RQ3)}

-comprises three key components: (1) backward slicing for the test generation phase, (2) the use of "closest" test cases, and (3) in-line execution signals for the test re-generation phase.
-In this experiment, we investigate the contribution of each component by systematically disabling each of them.
+has three key components: (1) backward slicing in the test generation phase, (2) ``closest'' test case selection, and (3) execution inlining in the test re-generation phase.
+In this experiment, we study their contributions by disabling each of them.

-{\bf \em Backward Slicing}.
+.
 Table~\ref{tab:phase2-testgen_ablation} presents the effect of disabling backward slicing.
 While program slicing improves coverage by 4\%--7\% overall, this gain reflects its ability to assist the LLM in reducing hallucination.
-We further analyze {\em the cases where test generation fails to cover the target line without slicing but succeeds with slicing; in these, slicing eliminates 16\%–25\% of the original code per file, allowing the LLM to focus on fewer, more targeted paths}.
+We further analyze {\em the cases where test generation fails to cover the target line without slicing but succeeds with slicing; in these, slicing eliminates 16\%–25\% of the original code per file, allowing the LLM to focus on fewer, more targeted paths}. {{This result corroborates our Key Idea 1 on using program slicing.}}

-{\bf \em Closest Test Selection and Execution Inlining.} Table~\ref{tab:phase3-test_regen_ablation-1} illustrates the impact of the closest test selection and in-line execution components.
+Table~\ref{tab:phase3-test_regen_ablation-1} illustrates the impact of the closest test selection and in-line execution components.
 The results show that removing either component consistently degrades coverage.
-Among them, removing the closest test mechanism leads to the most noticeable drop—between 7\%–-12\% across coverage metrics—while excluding in-line execution results in a 5\%--6\% decrease.
-Notably, the two are interdependent: leveraging a closest test case and adding execution information provides the LLM with dynamic signals, enhancing its ability in generating test cases to cover target lines.
+Among them, removing the closest test mechanism leads to the most noticeable drop—between 6\%–-10\% across coverage metrics—while excluding in-line execution results in a 5\%--6\% decrease.
+Notably, the two factors are complementary: leveraging a closest test case and adding execution information provide the LLM with dynamic signals, leading to {\tool}'s most effectiveness in generating test cases to cover target lines. {{This result corroborates our Key Ideas 2--3 in leveraging the closest test case and execution data to generate better test cases.}}